kawu/hhu-dl-materials-2020/gradient-descent/README.md

-However, we looked at the first dataset element only, so it shouldn't be a supripise that the model did not adapt to the other two elements very well.
+However, we looked at the first dataset element only, so it shouldn't be a supripise that the model did not adapt to the other two elements.
 ```python
 for x, y in enc_data:
     print(loss(baseline(x), y))